rethinkdb/rethinkdb/NOTES.md

 ## Compatibility ##

-Data files from RethinkDB versions 1.16.0 onward will be automatically migrated.
+Data files from RethinkDB version 1.16 onward will be automatically migrated.
 As with any major release, back up your data files before performing the upgrade.

 If you're upgrading from RethinkDB 1.14.x or 1.15.x, you need to migrate your secondary indexes first.
 You can do this by following these steps:
-* install RethinkDB 2.0.5
+* Install RethinkDB 2.0.5.
-* update the RethinkDB Python driver (`sudo pip install 'rethinkdb<2.1.0'`)
+* Update the RethinkDB Python driver (`sudo pip install 'rethinkdb<2.1.0'`).
-* run `rethinkdb index-rebuild`
+* Rebuild your indexes with `rethinkdb index-rebuild`.

 Afterwards, you can install RethinkDB 2.2 and start it on the existing data files.